 - While a news story usually covers recent or breaking news, feature writing can be issue-specific and might not be recent.

-- A feature contains many angles and sources whereas on the contrary, a news story general is from a single source or angle.
+- A feature contains many angles and sources, whereas on the contrary, a news story is generally from a single source or angle.

-- If we compare the structure of the forms of writing, the news story follows an inverted pyramid structure while feature writing has a flexible structure and can take a linear/non-linear scale.
-The conclusion forms a very important part of the feature.
+- If we compare the structure of the forms of writing, the news story follows an inverted pyramid structure, while feature writing has a flexible structure and can take a linear/non-linear scale.

 Feature Writing – the APPLAUSE Formula